 Willings is apparently unrelated to Willing, although the two names are often confused.
 Most people named Willings are descended from a line which can be traced back to Edward Willings who married Elizabeth Waples in Cambridge in 1635.
 They lived in Castle Camps, Cambridgeshire.
 Edward Willings may have been baptised in 1606 in Bedford St Peter, Bedfordshire, but this connection has not yet been fully investigated.

-Another Willings line has so far been traced to Thomas Willings who married Mary Grice in 1838 in Kirby Grindalythe, East Riding of Yorkshire.
-Thomas and Mary lived in Ganton, and Thomas was born either in Ganton or the neighbouring parish of Sherburn.
-Research into this family is ongoing.
+Another Willings line has been traced to Thomas Willings who married Mary Grice in 1838 in Kirby Grindalythe, East Riding of Yorkshire.
+Thomas was born in 1809 in Cayton, North Riding of Yorkshire, the son of George and Sarah Windle or Windels.
+Both Thomas and his sister Sarah were baptised as Windle or Windels and married as Willings, but the reason for the change of name is not yet known.

 The name Willing also occurs in Germany and the Netherlands, and some German and Dutch people named Willing have migrated to the UK.
 The Dutch Willings have been traced back to Mozes Barend Wing (d 1776) who first appeared in Amsterdam in 1740 and whose grandchildren changed their surname to Willing in 1812.